stormysmoke/sent2vec-server/README.md

 - RAM: the full machine learning model is around 5.5 GB in size.
 Thus, the compute instance must provide at least this amount of RAM (and hard disk storage).
 - CPUs: I observed no significant performance difference when the app runs on 1, 2, or 4 CPUs.

+In general, a [t2.large](https://aws.amazon.com/ec2/instance-types/t2/) EC2 instance on AWS seems to work fine.

 ### Docker Image

-The application is provided as the Docker image on [stormysmoke/sent2vec-back](https://hub.docker.com/r/stormysmoke/sent2vec-back/) on Docker Hub.
+The application is provided as the Docker image [stormysmoke/sent2vec-back](https://hub.docker.com/r/stormysmoke/sent2vec-back/) on Docker Hub.

 The machine learning model is included in the Docker image, so the image is quit large.
 The image versions with a `x.x.x-dev` tag contain a pruned version of the model, which is smaller and loads faster, but doesn't produce any meaningful results.
 This one is only for development.
 The image versions with a `x.x.x` version tag contain the full model and are supposed to be used in production.